Ali3122003/Hospital-Mangement-System/README.md

 ---

-## 🏁 Conclusion

-The **Hospital Management System** provides a robust, modular, and scalable foundation for managing hospital operations.
-Built with **.NET 8**, **Entity Framework Core**, and **Docker**, it ensures consistency between local and production environments.

-You can extend the system by adding authentication, cloud deployment (AWS, Azure), or CI/CD pipelines in the future.

----

 ## 🚀 Overview

 The **Hospital Management System** is a web-based application built with **.NET 8** and **SQL Server 2022**, designed to streamline hospital operations and improve efficiency.